PaimaStudios/paima-engine-docs/docs/home/300-react-to-events/2-primitive-catalogue/20-cardano/30-cardano-transfer.md

 - `startSlot` is required and means that only transactions that happen after that slot (exclusive) will be considered.
 - `stopSlot` is optional, and it stops the indexing at that point.
-- `credential` is the address to track.
-This can be a bech32 address, or a hex encoded credential.
+- `credential` can be a hex encoded payment credential, in which case all associated addresses are indexed, regardless of the staking part.
+Or it can be bech32 address instead, in this case the indexed transactions are those with the same exact address (same payment part and staking part).

 ### Paima Concise format